MalgorzataMarczynska/goit-js-ImageFinder/README.md

-# Create a frontend for a keyword search and image browsing application using VanillaJS, SimpleLightBox library and Axios.
+# A frontend for a keyword search and image browsing application based on VanillaJS, SimpleLightBox library and Axios.
 Infinite scroll feature include.

 # Parcel template